arjunmehta/heartbeats/README.md

 ```

 #### heartbeats.killHeart(name)
 Removes the `Heart` from the internal managed list and clears the heartbeat interval.
+This only works if the heart was created with a `name`.

 ```javascript
 // destroys the "heartA" heart(beat)
 heartbeats.killHeart("heartA");